-The program begins with an intensive one-day learning experience geared toward clinicians early in their careers.
-Held in conjunction with PALTC23 – AMDA’s annual conference, the program exposes practitioners to the numerous career opportunities available in PALTC medicine.
+The program begins with an intensive one-day learning experience geared toward clinicians early in their careers and exposes practitioners to the numerous career opportunities available in PALTC medicine.
+Held in conjunction with PALTC24 – AMDA’s annual conference in San Antonio, TX, Saturday, March 9 through Tuesday, March 12, 2024.
+The Futures Program will be held on Saturday, March 9.
+The program .
 Futures Connect, a year-round online program, provides resources and interaction with PALTC leaders in anticipation that participants will remain engaged with colleagues throughout their careers.

 Upon completing the Foundation Futures Program, participants should be able to:

 - Recognize the variety of ways to practice in the PALTC setting.

 - Delineate the roles and responsibilities of providers/medical directors who serve in PALTC settings.

 - Depict the contributions of the interdisciplinary team.

 - Describe components of PALTC settings, including clinical capabilities, financing, regulation, commonly used terms, and acronyms.

 - List the benefits of AMDA membership, such as professional community participation, advocacy for setting, practice, and patient-specific needs, and CME/CE opportunities in engaging learning formats.

 - PGY IV or V Geriatric Medicine/Geriatric Psych Fellows